Submit our quick form and get quotes now!

 This is why interior designer and consultant Susanne Rutzou took the ageing Scandinavian style of her apartment building and mixed in different decor styles, making it almost impossible to pinpoint exactly which influence she used as her primary inspiration.

 Tucked away in Ontario’s countryside is Kristine Remedios and John Silva’s now renovated 19th-century farmhouse.
-Standing next to the house was an equally old barn, both wasting away on a six-acre farmland.
+Standing next to the house was an equally old barn, both wasting away on six-acre farmland.

 Your appearance was probably the least of your concerns in the past year if you, just like me, spent it working from home.
 This is probably what we would all tell each other as we sit at our desks in pyjamas, but home decor companies tell us a different story.